-12. IMPAIRMENT OF OETF INVESTMENTS
+12 IMPAIRMENT OF OETF INVESTMENTS

-For the years ended March 31, 2015 and 2014, impairment charges of \$6,160,906 and \$2,652,198, respectively, OETF investments were identified by management and were recognized in the statements of operations and changes in accumulated operating surplus.
+For the year ended March 31, 2016, impairment charges of \$21,406,237 (2015 - \$6,160,906) in OETF investments were identified by management and were recognized in the statements of operations and changes in accumulated operating surplus.

-13. ACCOUNTS PAYABLE
+13 ACCOUNTS PAYABLE

 The Corporation and MRI carry out their respective operations on a shared cost basis.
 The Corporation reimburses MRI for certain expenses incurred on its behalf.
-These expenses may include but are not limited to staff salaries, benefits, information technology and rent allocations per staff member, external legal services, website development, French language translation, and other services.
+These expenses may include but are not limited to staff salaries, benefits, information technology allocations per staff member, accommodations, external legal services, website development, French language translation, and other services.